Frosty gardem leaves due to icy weather

 The first signs of Spring can be difficult to navigate for many gardeners who are starting their seed plan.
 A great way to avoid any issues and prepare for this is knowing when to plant.

 In many cases, this means getting plants in the ground when the average last frost date passes.
-This will change based on your area but is a crucial first step to ensure you enjoy a successful spring garden.
+This will change based on your area, but it is a crucial first step to ensure you enjoy a successful spring garden.

 What is a frost date in gardening?